kian-fotovat/OSRS-Bank-Memory-Comparison/README.md

 ## Credits

-*   **Bank Data Export**: Bank data is exported using the [Bank Memory](https://runelite.net/plugin-hub/show/bank-memory) plugin for RuneLite.
+*   **Bank Data Export**: Bank data is exported using the [Bank Memory](https://runelite.net/plugin-hub/show/bank-memory) plugin for [RuneLite](https://runelite.net/).
 *   **Price Data Source**: Historical item price data is sourced from the [OSRS Wiki API](https://prices.runescape.wiki/api).
 *   **Application Framework**: This application is built using the [Streamlit](https://streamlit.io/) framework.
 *   **Core Libraries**: Python libraries used include [Pandas](https://pandas.pydata.org/), [Plotly Express](https://plotly.com/python/plotly-express/), [requests](https://github.com/psf/requests/), and all their dependencies.

 ## Disclaimer
-*   **Google AI Studio**: This application was quickly put together using [Google AI Studio](https://ai.google.dev/).
+*   This application was quickly put together using [Google AI Studio](https://ai.google.dev/).
 Expect to find bugs, bad code, or other issues.
 Feel free to open a pull request with any improvements.